 It’s always smart to have an emergency plan in place before an actual emergency happens, and this is especially true for unexpected issues that concern your teeth, as taking the right actions can make the difference between saving or losing a tooth!
 Should an awful toothache or broken tooth ever surprise you, make sure you have Dr. Shwarts' number in your phone.
 He’s happy to accept emergency patients, and he can even see people on the same day as their call so they never have to be left waiting in pain.
 When you need dental care right away, you can always count on him!

-Why Choose Shwarts Family Dentistry for Emergency Dental Care?
+Why Choose Shwarts Family Dentistry in Richardson for Emergency Dental Care?

 - Same-Day Appointments Welcome